koswald/Moo-V/ReadMe.md

 If you have a newish computer configuration, you may need to install [Node.js], [Java][] [8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) **JDK**, and [Maven].
 The Maven binary zip archive is typically a good choice for Windows users.

-After installing Java and Maven, you will need to set the system environment variable JAVA_HOME to something like `C:\Program Files\Java\jdk1.8.0_91` (note the lack of \bin at the end) and add the Maven bin folder to the system environment variable Path, something like `C:\tools\apache-maven-3.3.9\bin`.
+After installing Java, you will need to set the user environment variable JAVA_HOME to something like `C:\Program Files\Java\jdk1.8.0_91` (note the lack of \bin at the end); and append ;%JAVA_HOME%\bin to the system environment variable PATH (with %JAVA_HOME% expanded to its actual value).

+After extracting the Maven binaries, add the Maven bin folder to the system environment variable Path, something like `C:\tools\apache-maven-3.3.9\bin`.

 Open a console window at the project folder (the folder with package.json).

-Compile and run the java files to start the back end server
+Compile and run the java files to start the back end server with the following command.
+The first time you run it, it will take a while for Maven to download the dependencies.

 	mvn spring-boot:run